-So I’ve been back in Paris again, one of my favorite cities on the planet.
+I’ve been back in Paris again, one of my favorite cities on the planet.
 One of the advantages of repeated visits to a place is the leisure pace of awe and discovery while drifting slowly down the worn streets of the French capital.
-Just skipping the Eiffel tower and endless queues to attractions, replacing it with whatever feels good at the moment.
+Just skip the Eiffel tower and endless queues to attractions, replacing it with whatever feels good at the moment.

 I spent the weekend in the French Riviera.
 It’s always nice to revisit old favorites as well as discovering new locations.
 Even though many towns in the Riviera are all about money and luxury, most of them still have a few gems.